Mississippi GOP Gov. Tate Reeves will face Democrat Brandon Presley in the November election

 “I just like the way he handled COVID.
 I think he did a good job,” said Varner, adding that she has never received a COVID-19 vaccination because she does not trust them.

 Mississippi on Tuesday also had a three-person Republican primary for the second-highest office in state government, with first-term Lt.
-Gov. Delbert Hosemann in a tight race against state Sen. Chris McDaniel, with educator Tiffany Longino trailing in a distant third.
+Gov. Delbert Hosemann battling to avoid a runoff against state Sen. Chris McDaniel.
+Educator Tiffany Longino trailed in a distant third.

 Although the governor and lieutenant governor run as a ticket in some states, they run separately in Mississippi.
 The lieutenant governor presides over the state Senate, chooses Senate committee leaders and has great leeway in deciding which bills live or die.